 The gaming industry is known for implementing more strategies at once.
 This tactic is easy to understand since in-app purchases with in-app advertising are something they can quickly implement in the app.
 The best example is the famous game Subway surfers, which has exceeded more than $80 million worldwide since its launch by implementing in-app ads and in-app purchases.

-On the other hand, with combining one-time purchases for download and in-app purchases, PUBG Mobile was the top-grossing game of 2021.
+On the other hand, by combining one-time purchases for download and in-app purchases, PUBG Mobile was the top-grossing game of 2021.
 It generated $2 billion in revenue.

 Leveraging data to generate quantifiable economic advantage is known as “data monetization.”
 Data can be used in business processes, shared, sold, or used in any other way.
 If it makes revenue in any way, it’s a data monetization model.